Pacioretty scores twice as Golden Knights beat Canucks 5-3 in NHL playoffs

 Fleury had been the starter until Lehner's arrival and that has not sat well with Fleury's agent, Allan Walsh.
 When the Vancouver series began, Walsh tweeted a meme of his client, in full uniform on the ice, taking a broadsword in the back.
 On the blade was written the name DeBoer.

 Pettersson has six goals and 17 points in the post-season.
-J.T.
-Miller recorded three assists, giving him five goals and nine helpers in the return-to-play tournament.
+Horvat has nine goals.

 All Western Conference games are being played at Rogers Place.
 Players are isolating between games to prevent contracting COVID-19.